MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-adfscompatibility.md

 ## <a name="partialsupport"></a> Partial support

-For partial support it is necessary to have Local Agent 2.2.0 or greater installed and to service with Platform update 28 or later.
+For partial support, it is necessary to have Local Agent 2.2.0 or greater installed and to update the service with Platform update 28 or later.

 With partial support, authentication against the Financial Reporting service is not supported.